 Research and Development Expenses.
 Research and development expenses for the combined twelve-month period ended December 31, 2009 were \$70.9 million, a decrease of \$18.6 million, or 20.8%, from \$89.5 million for the year ended December 31, 2008.
 This decrease was due to the depreciation of the Korean won against the U.S. dollar of \$8.5 million, a \$3.2 million decrease in salaries and related expenses due to lower headcount and our short-term decrease in salaries.
 Through our cost reduction initiatives, material costs decreased by \$4.8 million and outside service fees decreased by \$2.6 million.
-The remaining decrease in research and development expenses as a percentage of net sales were 12.7% in 2009, compared to 14.9% in 2008.
+The remaining decrease in research and development expenses was attributable to reductions in various overhead expenses.
+Research and development expenses as a percentage of net sales were 12.7% in 2009, compared to 14.9% in 2008.